If there’s one goal all businesses have in common, it’s to get more clients and customers.

 Maybe email marketing is dead and I need to focus on growing a Facebook group?

-But wait, what
+But wait, what it Facebook changes their algorithm??

 Actually, maybe my clients are actually on Instagram?